Divailo/FYP_tfl/README.md

 - Make sure that the Link names match -> rename everything that has no name

 - On extracting stages, work with Regex if not lazy enough

+- Everything will crash if the signal controller is not VAP